kubernetes/website/content/en/docs/setup/independent/high-availability.md

 - `/etc/kubernetes/pki/front-proxy-ca.crt`
 - `/etc/kubernetes/pki/front-proxy-ca.key`

-In the following example, replace
-`CONTROL_PLANE_IP` with the IP addresses of the other control plane nodes.
+In the following example, replace the list of `CONTROL_PLANE_IP` values with the IP addresses of the other control plane nodes.

      ```sh
      USER=ubuntu # customizable